Kidnapping Roleplay

 In practice

 The scene is expressed through scripted scenarios, themed settings and props (restraints, a blindfold, a staged "holding" space), formal or adversarial dialogue, and a choreographed back-and-forth of pressure and resistance.
-It frequently overlaps with bondage, dominance/submission, and consensual non-consent, and is treated by responsible participants as theatre with a script and an exit.
+It frequently overlaps with bondage, dominance and submission, and consensual non-consent, and is treated by responsible participants as theatre with a script and an exit.
 Before play, partners typically negotiate the storyline, hard limits, the degree of physical restraint, and a safeword or non-verbal safe signal; nothing in the scene proceeds without that prior agreement, which can be revoked at any moment.

 Psychology